 All classes will offer project-based learning, and incorporate single-gender strategies designed to engage and connect young women throughout the school day.
 We are a school for girls and guarantee our teaching strategy will connect with your scholar.

-At IPA we believe our scholars and staff are leaders.
-We use The Leader in Me, a whole school transformation process by Franklin Covey.
-The Leader in Me teaches 21st century leadership and life skills to scholars and creates culture of scholar-empowerment based on the idea that every child is a leader.
+At Ivy Prep Academy we believe our scholars and staff are leaders.
+We use The Leader in Me, a whole-school transformation process by Franklin Covey.
+The Leader in Me teaches 21st-century leadership and life skills to scholars and creates a culture of scholar-empowerment based on the idea that every child is a leader.
 The Leader in Me is aligned with best-in-class content and concepts practiced by global education thought leaders.
-It provides a logical, sequential, and balanced process to help schools proactively design the culture that reflects their vision of the ideal schools a process designed to help teachers develop leadership skills in their students.
-Leader in Me helps students discover their unique strengths while giving them an opportunity to shine—to become leaders.
+It provides a logical, sequential, and balanced process to help schools proactively design the culture that reflects their vision of the ideal school.
+It is a process designed to help teachers develop leadership skills in their scholars.
+Leader in Me helps scholars discover their unique strengths while giving them an opportunity to shine—to become leaders.

 This school year, Ivy has implemented the Leader in Me program in the following ways.